 Apple wearable trackers also have the same concerns and details as Garmin and Fitbit.

 Apple’s fitness tracker and watches models are still relatively new, so there is not much data on safety.

-The frequency program for wearables, like all fitness trackers, is not dangerous and should be used in moderation.
+Like all fitness trackers, the frequency program for wearables is not dangerous and should be used in moderation.

-Research conducted by the University of Utah and their cancer institute in 2015 found that fitness trackers were safe to wear.
+Research conducted by the University of Utah and its cancer institute in 2015 found that fitness trackers were safe to wear.